savadevel/WhereToHaveLunch/README.md

 ### Add only one vote for the restaurant on current date

-The operation available for USER role, if it is before 11:00 and the restaurant has a menu
+The operation available for USER role, if it is before 11:00 and the restaurant has a menu.
+Request will evict 'votes' cache

 Code samples (shell)